-The Carol Brice Music Association of North Carolina is delighted to announce the 2021 NANM Scholarship Competition for Piano and Organ.
+The Carol Brice Music Association of North Carolina is delighted to announce the 2022 NANM Scholarship Competition for Woodwinds, Brass, and Percussion.
 Contestants will first compete on the local, then the regional level.
-Based on these contests, each region will send a contestant to compete at the national phase of the competition, to be held during the 2021 National Convention in Philadelphia, Pennsylvania.
+Based on these contests, each region will send a contestant to compete at the national phase of the competition, to be held during the 2022 National Convention in Atlanta, Georgia.
 The required repertoire embraces the works of European and American composers, while highlighting the contributions of African-American composers.

 University of North Carolina at Greensboro graduate Indiria Everett is 22 year old solo and collaborative pianist, contemporary composer, and teacher Indiria Everett has a studio dedicated to students of all ages and economic backgrounds who have an interest/experience for piano and or composition.

 Victavious Wilson, piano • Second Place Winner

 A graduate of North Carolina Central University and the University of Georgia, Victavious Wilson has been enamored by music for many years.
 He has performed for distinguished public figures such as Dr. Maya Angelou and Dr. Susan L. Taylor, and has studied privately under Elvira Green of the Metropolitan Opera Company, and distinguished concert pianists and pedagogues, Dr. Victoria Fischer-Faw of Elon University and Dr. Peter Jutras of the University of Georgia.
 Additionally, Mr. Wilson has received honors, awards and grants which recognize his talents as a musician.

 2021 Competition Adjudicators